908 KAR 1:300. Chemical dependency program evaluation.

 STATUTORY AUTHORITY: KRS 194A.050, 222.460-222.475, EO 2004-726

-NECESSITY, FUNCTION AND CONFORMITY: EO 2004-726, effective July 9, 2004, reorganized the Cabinet for Health Services and placed the Department for Mental Health and Mental Retardation within the cabinet.
+NECESSITY, FUNCTION AND CONFORMITY: EO 2004-726, effective July 9, 2004, reorganized the Cabinet for Health Services and placed the Department for Behavioral Health, Developmental and Intellectual Disabilities within the cabinet.
 KRS 194.050 and 222.460 to 222.475 authorizes the cabinet to promulgate administrative regulations governing the gathering of information on clients discharged from publicly funded chemical dependency treatment agencies and the format of reports of this information to the cabinet in order to assess treatment effectiveness.

 Section 1.
 Definitions.
 (1) "Agency" is defined in KRS 222.005(2) and receiving state or federal funds.